8bitbubsy/pt23f/README.md

 Bootable ADF: https://16-bits.org/PT23F.ADF \
 \
 Some new changes worthy of a mention:
-1) It has been bugfixed to play modules correctly on fast Amigas (a ton of CPU-wait-routines have been replaced with scanline-wait and other safe delay routines)
+1) It has been bugfixed to play modules correctly on fast Amigas
 2) It has been modified to fully support 128kB samples (the >64kB (>$FFFE) limits/bugs are gone, both in the player and GUI)
 3) A ton of other bugs have been fixed